isair/JSONHelper/README.md

 Usage
 --------------

-Let's assume you have two models like the ones given below, and an api-end point where you can submit a search query to search among your friends.
+Let's assume you have two models like the ones given below, and an api end-point where you can submit a search query to search among your friends.

 ```swift
 class User {